 - Watering can

-Half fill the hollowed-out pumpkin with a good-quality multi-purpose planting compost, just as you would do when filling a standard container.
-Arrange a mix of seasonal plants in shades of orange and yellow.
-Solanum and heather are good choices for the autumn.
+Half fill the hollowed-out pumpkin with a good-quality multi-purpose planting compost, just as you would do when creating a standard fall planter in a pot or container.

 By Holly Crossley • Published